WORLD OF PAINTING

 C. Soft colours.

-18. What happened when the French Minister of Culture was visiting Picasso?
+18. What happened when the French Minister of Culture

 A. The artist split some paint on the Minister’s trousers.